Midpen approves five new grantmaking program proposals

 Multi-day Environmental Education Experiences for Students from Low-Income, Bay Area Schools - $50,000

 Hands-On Learning: Midpen grant introduces students to science outdoors

 Despite the early hour and chill in the air, a group of San José State University (SJSU) students ventured bright-eyed into an area of Sierra Azul Open Space Preserve dominated by nonnative, invasive eucalyptus trees.
 Dubbed the “bird group,” this crew kept a keen eye and ear out for flapping wings and high-pitched chirps.
 What birds live in this eucalyptus forest?
 How are their populations different from those of nearby native habitats?
 The bird group sought answers to these questions to fulfill the field research component of their environmental restoration course.

 Follow along as a group of middle school students from San Jose experience nature and ocean views in a Midpen preserve, some for the first time.
 Grant partnerships like this one between Midpen and the local nonprofit organization Saved by Nature, are helping connect Bay Area youth with the physical, emotional and mental benefits of time spent in nature.

-The grant application period is now open.
-Please sign up for the Grantmaking Program interest list to receive notifications about current and future grant opportunities.
+The grant application period is now closed.
+Please sign up for the Grantmaking Program interest list below to receive notifications about future grant rounds.